ThatGuySam/doesitarm/README.md

 Any comments, suggestions?
 [Let us know!](https://github.com/ThatGuySam/doesitarm/issues).
 PRs welcome :)

 ## Legend
-* ✅ Full Native Apple Silicon Support
+* ✅ Yes, Full Native Apple Silicon Support
-* ✳️ Can run well enough via Rosetta or some other caveat
+* ✳️ Yes, works via Rosetta 2
-* ⏹ Expected to be supported when Apple Silicon is available
+* ⏹ No, not working at all but support is in development
-* 🚫 Not yet supported only works on Intel-based Macs
+* 🚫 No, not yet supported only works on Intel-based Macs

 ## The Apps